EKR2001/silverstripe-tractor/README.md

 Sass Framework
 ----------------
-Tractors Css is based on the Sass framework Foundation.
-The docs for foundation are useful when using Tractor's blocks components or developting new themes.
-Tractors blocks aims to provide various foundation elements as flexible content.
+The Css is based on the Sass framework Foundation.
+The docs for foundation are useful when using the blocks components or developting new themes.
+The blocks module aims to provide various foundation elements as flexible content.

 http://foundation.zurb.com/sites/docs/